 - meet the skills, abilities and experience requirements necessary to perform the essential functions of the position for which they are applying or the position they occupy with or without a reasonable accommodation

-- disclose their disability to the Employee Relations Manager in order to request accommodations
+- disclose their disability to the HR Manager, Leaves & Wellness in order to request accommodations

 - provide the required documentation of disability

 Obtaining an Accommodation